ClickCease

 Dangers of Defective Seat Belts

-The first major flaw in the RCF-65, 67/Type I buckle arises from the very design of F, the buckle itself.
-The user may, upon some occasions, insert the tongue into the buckle until enough resistance is encountered to lead him or her to believe the buckle is fully engaged when it is not.
+The first major flaw in the RCF-65, 67/Type I buckle arises from the very design of the buckle itself.
+Upon some occasions, the user may insert the tongue into the buckle until enough resistance is encountered to lead someone to believe the buckle is fully engaged when it is not.

 The RCF-65 and 67 have no spring or other eject feature built into the buckle to spit the tongue out if it is not fully engaged.

-The belt occupant, in such circumstance, is therefore led to believe that the seat belt latch buckle is engaged when it is not.
-Suppose an accident occurs when the buckle is so configured.
-In that case, the sudden load forces cause the seat belt latch tongue to come out of the buckle and leave the occupant suddenly and unexpectedly unrestrained.
+In such circumstances, the driver or passengers are led to believe that the seat belt latch buckle is engaged when it is not.
+If an accident occurs when the buckle is so configured, the sudden load forces cause the seat belt latch tongue to come out of the buckle and leave the occupant suddenly and unexpectedly unrestrained.

 This condition, known as “false latching,” has been a known drawback of the RCF-65 and -67 since their inception.
 As early as August 31, 1966 (before the passage of the National Traffic and Motor Vehicle Safety Act of 1966), the National Bureau of Standards modified specific regulations governing seat belt buckles to include “additional requirements for seat belt latch buckles [which] are included to reduce the probability of false latching.”